EnzymeAD/Enzyme-JAX/DEVDOCS.md

 3. Implement `matchAndRewrite()` method
 4. Register in `EnzymeHLOOptPass::runOnOperation()`
 5. Register as Transform operation in `TransformOps.td`
+6. Add the pass to the appropriate pass list in `src/enzyme_ad/jax/primitives.py`

 ### Adding a New Dialect Operation